Sukrittt/Heading-reveal-with-mousemovements/README.md

-A heading reveal on mouse movement horizontally.
+A heading reveal on mouse movement horizontally(x-axis).
-Created this website for practical knowledge.
+Created this website to apply clientX and clientY with websites..